-The FW802B supports suspend/resume as defined in the IEEE 1394a-2000 specification.
-The suspend mechanism allows an FW802B port to be put into a suspended state.
+The FW803 supports suspend/resume as defined in the IEEE 1394a-2000 specification.
+The suspend mechanism allows an FW803 port to be put into a suspended state.
 In this state, a port is unable to transmit or receive data packets, however, it remains capable of detecting connection status changes and detecting incoming TPBias.
-When all ports of the FW802B are suspended, all circuits except the bias voltage reference generator and bias detection circuits are powered down, resulting in significant power savings.
+When all ports of the FW803 are suspended, all circuits except the bias voltage reference generator, and bias detection circuits are powered down, resulting in significant power savings.
 The use of suspend/resume is recommended.

 Four signals are used as inputs to set four configuration status bits in the self-identification (self-ID) packet.
 These signals are hardwired high or low as a function of the equipment design.
 PC[0:2] are the three signals that indicate either the need for power from the cable or the ability to supply power to the cable.
 The fourth signal, C/LKON, as an input, indicates whether a node is a contender for bus manager.
 When the C/LKON signal is asserted, it means the node is a contender for bus manager.
 When the signal is not asserted, it means that the node is not a contender.
-The C bit corresponds to bit 20 in the self-ID packet.
-PC[0:2] corresponds to the pwr field of the Self-ID packet in the following manner: PC0 corresponds to bit 21, PC1 corresponds to bit 22, and PC2 corresponds to bit 23 (see Self-ID packets table in section 4.3.4.1 of the IEEE 1394a-2000 standard for additional details).
+The C (contender) bit corresponds to the C field (bit 20) in the self-ID packet.
+PC [0:2] corresponds to the power field of the selfID packet in the following manner: PC0 corresponds to bit 21, PC1 corresponds to bit 22, and PC2 corresponds to bit 23 (see Table 4-29 of the IEEE 1394-1995 standard for additional details).
+As an example, for a Power_Class value of 001, PC0 = 0, PC1 = 0 and PC2 = 1.

-A powerdown signal (PD) is provided to allow a powerdown mode where most of the PHY circuits are powered down to conserve energy in battery powered applications.
-The internal logic in FW802B is reset as long as the powerdown signal is asserted.
-A cable status signal, CNA, provides a high output when none of the twisted-pair cable ports are receiving incoming bias voltage.
+A powerdown signal (PD) is provided to allow a powerdown mode where most of the PHY circuits are powered down to conserve energy in battery-powered applications.
+The internal logic in FW803 is reset as long as the powerdown signal is asserted.
+A cable status signal, CNA provides a high output when none of the twisted-pair cable ports are receiving incoming bias voltage.
 This output is not debounced.
 The CNA output can be used to determine when to power the PHY down or up.
 In the powerdown mode, all circuitry is disabled except the CNA circuitry.
 It should be noted that when the device is powered down, it does not act in a repeater mode.